shift-org/shift-docs/docs/AllEvents.md

 For lack of a better name, calling this "single event export" but actually this also supports ranges. ( And note that even a single event can export multiple days: one per event recurrence. )

 The event export validates with warnings, but no errors.
-It has some issues ( below ) but provides a good baseline of code for generating a feed.
+It has some issues but provides a good baseline of code for generating a feed.

 **calendar fields:**